-It´s quite common to get confused at the moment of organizing a Tour to Salta & Jujuy, due the extension of the territory, the variety of different attractions, or the need to comply with a certain schedule.
+It’s quite common to get confused at the moment of checking the things to do in Salta and the Northwest of Argentina, due the extension of the territory, the variety of different attractions, or the need to comply with a certain schedule.

 The minimum suggested time for a first approach, if you are keen on visiting the main attractions there, is 7/8 days.
 Not enough to visit all, but yes to have an overview of the essentials.